umairali-bit/password-generator/README.md

 ## **DESCRIPTION**
 Password generator generates a new password for the user of the user's choice.
-When the user click the button to generate a password, the user is then, presented with a series of prompts for password criteria.
+When the user clicks the button to generate a password, the user is then, presented with a series of prompts for password criteria.
 The first prompt is to choose a length between 8 and 128 characters for the password.
-Then the user is asked to confirm if this password should include lowercase, uppercase, numeric and /or special characters.
-The user should choose atleast one option for the password.
-When all prompts are answerd, then a password is generated that matches the option.
+Then the user is asked to confirm if this password should include lowercase, uppercase, numeric, and /or special characters.
+The user should choose at least one option for the password.
+When all prompts are answered, then a password is generated that matches the option.